ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 P1=0[0] P2=339[10] P3=545[20]
 ~~~~~~~~
+*a hundred of warnings*

-There is a strong expanding community, and you like it.
-Brent Vatne sends you [newsletter](http://brentvatne.ca/react-native-newsletter/) each week and you dream that you will be also part of it.
-And you finally [are](http://reactnative.cc/14-07-2015.html).
+The community is expanding so fast, that in the next few months it will [outgrow](https://facebook.github.io/react/blog/2015/10/19/reactiflux-is-moving-to-discord.html) its Slack server, and you like it.
+The only way to keep up with that huge amount of information is Brent Vatne, who sends the [newsletter](http://brentvatne.ca/react-native-newsletter/) each week and one day you even become [part of it](http://reactnative.cc/14-07-2015.html).

 # Stage Three: Routine